JensRavens/Interstellar/Readme.md

 ### CocoaPods

 [CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.

-CocoaPods 0.36 adds supports for Swift and embedded frameworks.
 You can install it with the following command:

 ``` bash
 $ gem install cocoapods